 Above all, know your limits!
 Working from home can be a drain or a boost to your psyche, depending on your personality.
 Since both my husband and I are introverts, we love working from home.
 Staying on track and being productive come naturally when you take care of yourself both at work and away from it.

-If you are a freelancer, small business, or another type of entrepreneur in West Virginia, you might be able to lighten your workload by hiring a freelance writer or editor.
+If you are a freelancer, small business, or another type of entrepreneur in Maine, you might be able to lighten your workload by hiring a freelance writer or editor.
 If you spend too many hours on content generation and editing each week, reach out to me for some help.